Please click below for session outlines and confirmed speakers -

 Topical Concurrent Session 3D: Developing and implementing a national pain strategy: Lessons learned and ideas welcomed

 Chair: Dr Owen Williamson, McMaster University, Canada

 In 2010, the Australian National Pain Strategy was successfully launched and has provided a framework for the recognition and treatment of pain in jurisdictions around Australia.
 It is yet to be formally endorsed by all Australian Governments.
 In 2012, a Canadian National Pain Strategy was launched but failed to gain the support of the federal government.

 The implementation of aspects of the Australian strategy has lead to some measurable improvements in the management of pain and provides a backdrop against which to frame the recently announced National Strategic Action Plan for Pain Management.
 This Plan outline practical activities that, if funded and supported, could further improve the lives of Australians living with pain.
 In Canada, we have learned much by comparing the initial approaches of both countries and are now well advanced in the development of a new national pain strategy.

 The aim of this session is to present a pragmatic guide to the development, implementation, assessment and renewal of a national pain strategy.
 The steps required to raise a strategy to a federal government decision agenda will be discussed, as will negotiating the acceptance of responsibilities when the federal and state/provincial governments share responsibility for implementation.

-Dr Owen Williamson, Monash University, VIC
+Dr Owen Williamson, McMaster University, Canada

 Topical Concurrent Session 3E: Pockets of vulnerability and disadvantage: Targeting services to meet needs